dmx-systems/dmx-platform/README.md

 Updating DeepaMehta
 -------------------

-You can update from DeepaMehta 4.1.x to 4.1.2 while keeping your data:
+You can update from DeepaMehta 4.1 or newer to 4.1.3 while keeping your data:

-1. Install DeepaMehta 4.1.2 (see steps 2. and 3. above).
+1. Install DeepaMehta 4.1.3 (see steps 2. and 3. above).
-2. Stop DeepaMehta 4.1.x if running.
-(Also stop DeepaMehta 4.1.2 if already started.)
+2. Stop your previous DeepaMehta installation if running.
+(Also stop DeepaMehta 4.1.3 if already started.)
-3. Copy the `deepamehta-db` folder from your DeepaMehta 4.1.x installation into the `deepamehta-4.1.2` folder.
+3. Copy the `deepamehta-db` folder from your previous DeepaMehta installation into the `deepamehta-4.1.3` folder.
    (Replace as necessary.)
 4. Proceed with "Start DeepaMehta" (see step 4. above).